nastythermostat/NastyThermostat/README.md

 ### Home Assistant

-With MQTT Discovery enabled, a `climate` entity is automatically created in HA showing current temperature, setpoint, and heating/idle action.
-No manual YAML needed.
+With MQTT Discovery enabled, a `climate` entity is automatically created — no manual YAML needed.

 ---